cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 .cloudmesh directory
 --------------------

-All cloudmesh related information is stored in the ``.cloudmesh`` directory.
+All cloudmesh related configuration information is stored in the `.cloudmesh` directory.
 In case you want to start fresh, simply delete that directory and its subdirectories.
 However, if you need information from it make sure you make a backup.

-Please note that in this file you have sensitive information and it should never be backed up into github, box, icloud, or other such services.
+Please note that in this file you have sensitive information and it should never be backed up into GitHub, box, icloud, or other such services.
 Keep it on your computer or back it up on an secure encrypted external hard drive or storage media only you have access to.